Calqit: a quick calculator and scientific programming language.

 7. History

 Calqit evolved from an earlier program called "AndyCalc" that was developed on DOS and was restricted to scalar calculations.
 AndyCalc proved to be a convenient and popular tool in the Oxford University Ion Trap Quantum Computing research group, so it was decided to upgrade it for Windows.
 The new program was for a while called jCalc, then re-named to calqit in 2011. calqit can handle vectors and matrices as well as single numbers (scalars) and has a greatly expanded set of functions.
 Calqit development began in 2007 and progressed intermittently.
 A major revision was undertaken in 2009.
 During 2010 occasional additions and tweaks were made.
 A functioning version was released in 2011.
 Most of the basic functionality was in place, but some syntax issues were still to be decided, and the graphics had some problems.
 In 2015 a major upgrade corrected those problems and introduced considerably more functionality.
 In late 2020 there was another major upgrade.
 Large parts were re-written to improve stability, make the language syntax more flexible, and settle some issues to do with the move to Windows 10.
 This upgrade continued intermittently to 2023 as I found time, and then in March a version (Calqit 5.3a) was released.
+After some occasional additions and bug-fixes an update was released in June 2024.
 I still have some reservations about it because of the omissions, but the fact is that I use the program all the time and find it very useful, so maybe others will too.

 [top]